nisugden/Nics/README.md

 # Nics
-Nick's Interpreted Computer Script.
+Nominally Irreducible Computer Script.
 A flexible computer scripting language implemented using the minimum of code.
 By using the minimum of code it takes a minimum of effort to implement the scripting language on multiple platforms.
 The language itself is intended to be used as an element of applications to facilitate user scripted control of the applications.
 Whilst bearing in mind programming concepts such as object orientation, etc, I don't want this